 Speaking Engagements, Presentations, Panels, and Events

 Co-Presenter.
 “Success and Wellbeing for Lawyers: How can you be more successful and less stressed?”
-Harvard Law School Association of Washington DC, hosted by George Washington Law School, June 2018.
+Harvard Law School Association of Washington DC, hosted by George Washington Law School, Washington, DC, June 2018.

 Panelist.
 “Career Development Forum: Next-Level LinkedIn: Advanced Strategies to Achieve Your Career Goals,” Association of Corporate Counsel (ACC) National Capital Region hosted by Hogan Lovells, McLean, VA, Feb.
 2018.

 Presenter.
 “Building an Executive Presence,” Harvard Club of Washington, DC co-sponsored by the Harvard Law School Association of Washington, DC and hosted by Hogan Lovells, Dec.
 2017.

 Host.
 “Tai Chi & Brunch,” Johns Hopkins Women in Business Affinity Group, Annapolis, MD, Nov.
 2017.

 Host.
 Johns Hopkins Women in Business Affinity Group Leadership Retreat, Annapolis, MD, Oct.
 2017.